willspag/EasyNLP/README.md

 1) Optional: (To make this run faster) At the top left, click "Runtime"-> "Change runtime type", change hardware accelerator to "GPU" and change Runtime-shape to "High-RAM"

-2)Run the Imports cell block below (click the thing that looks like a play button of click shift+Enter
+2) Run the Imports cell block below (click the thing that looks like a play button of click shift+Enter

 3) Put your text in the input field of for the cell block with the task you want